Angol Nyelvű Irodalmak és Kultúrák Tanszéke

 - ItemOpen AccessScotus Viator és Macartney Elemér: Magyarország-kép változó előjelekkel, 1905-1945(Akadémiai Kiadó, 2005) Beretzky Ágnes

-- ItemOpen AccessAntisolar Halospot(2008) Ambrózyné Dr. Kiricsi Ágnes
+- ItemOpen AccessAntisolar Halospot(2008) Ambrózyné Kiricsi Ágnes

 - ItemOpen Access"A Critical Assessment of the 2008 Republican Candidate's Health Care Platform"(Eötvös Loránd University Press, 2010) Fodor Júlia Réka